 Graduates of MUIH’s nutrition programs are employed in a variety of settings including private practice; integrative group practices; nutrition clinics; health care systems; hospitals; community, non-profit, and outreach organizations; state and local health departments; school systems; culinary organizations; athletic and recreational organizations; and colleges and universities.
 Many graduates chose to have a portfolio career in which they have multiple positions and employers within one or more professions, rather than one full-time job.
 A portfolio career provides such individuals with variety in their work life and the opportunity to develop a wide and varied professional network.

-The U.S. Bureau of Labor Statistics indicates: “Employment of dietitians and nutritionists is projected to grow 11% from 2018 to 2028, much faster than the average for all occupations.
+The U.S. Bureau of Labor and Statistics indicates jobs for nutritionists and dietitians are projected to grow 7% from 2021 to 2031.
 The role of food in preventing and treating diseases, such as diabetes, is now well known.
-More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.”
+More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.

 Take a look at what our Doctor of Clinical Nutrition program offers and how MUIH is the choice for you!